What gets under your skin?

 Why did you read this email?

 I believe you receive tons of emails every day.
 Some come from your clients and employers, some from your mother and father.
 I guess you open those even if the subject line is not the greatest of them all.
 But then, some emails don’t have to be opened.
-Those who need to struggle for your attention.
+Those struggle to get your attention.
 Hypnotize you to open and read them.
 So, turn your regular inbox inspection routine into a marketing exercise.
 Ask yourself:

 1. Why did I open this email and not that one?

-2. What emotions do I feel when I read the subject line?
+2. What emotions did I feel when I read the subject line?
 Or the sender’s name?

-3. Why do I keep reading after opening the email?
+3. Why did I keep reading after opening the email?

-4. Do I feel satisfied or disappointed when I read the email?
-Does it deliver what it promises with the subject line?
+4. Did I feel satisfied or disappointed after I had read the email?
+Did it deliver what the subject line promise?

 5. What made me unsubscribe?